Humane Society International Australia: Humane Choice

-Humane Choice was launched by HSI Australia in 2006.
+Humane Choice was launched by Humane World Australia in 2006.
 It is a certification scheme that indicates the humane treatment of farm animals.

 Places You Love Alliance

-HSI Australia is a member of the Places You Love Alliance, a campaign which includes other not-for-profit environmental advocacy groups, such as The Wilderness Society and the International Fund for Animal Welfare Australia.
+Humane World Australia is a member of the Places You Love Alliance, a campaign which includes other not-for-profit environmental advocacy groups, such as The Wilderness Society and the International Fund for Animal Welfare Australia.